brettimus/grunt-email-design/readme.md

 4. Sends a test email (optional - needs config)

-## Changes
+## Changes from the original.

-The original README is much more informative.
+The [original README](https://github.com/leemunroe/grunt-email-design) is much more informative.
 You should read it.

 However, I did make a few changes.

-* All depedencies that are prefixed with `grunt` are automatically loaded into Grunt.
+* All depedencies that are prefixed with `grunt-` are automatically loaded into Grunt using [matchdep](https://www.npmjs.com/package/matchdep).

 * We are using [Ink by Zurb](https://github.com/zurb/ink).
 (Hence, I removed Lee's original `SASS` and layout.)